unique1o1/Meta-Music/README.md

 # Meta-Music
-Meta-Music is an open-source project that lets people add metadata to their Music library.
+Meta-Music is an open-source project that lets people add metadata to their Music library using audio recognition system for accurate retrival of data incase of mismatched song names.

- ***Note: This branch uses audio recognition to find correct song names which were mismatched by the API provider.
-And since the audio recognition system only recognizes songs within the local database, its not ideal for real world use cases.
+ ***Note: since, this branch uses audio recognition to find correct song names which were mismatched by the API provider.
+And  the audio recognition system only recognizes songs within the local database, its not ideal for real world use cases.
  Please refer to  [pypi_package](https://github.com/unique1o1/Meta-Music/tree/pypi_package) branch for your use.***